sql-bi/docs/_mydocs/dax-internals/user-defined-functions/optional-parameters.md

 Optional parameters can appear in any position in the signature; required parameters can follow optional ones.
 Callers can always reach a required parameter by leaving an empty position for each optional parameter before it (`MyFunc ( 1, , 3 )` omits the second argument).

-The minimum number of arguments a caller must supply — the function's arity — is determined by the **position of the rightmost required parameter**.
+The minimum number of arguments a caller must supply (the function's arity) is determined by the **position of the rightmost required parameter**.
 If a function has three parameters and only the second is optional, callers must still supply at least three arguments: there is no way to omit the third, because it is required and comes last.

 The recommended practice is: **once a parameter is optional, all following parameters should also be optional.** Placing a required parameter after an optional one forces callers to write empty positions just to reach it, which is harder to read and easy to get wrong.